Xiaozhuilu Trail Open

 Bicycle:No bicycle is allowed to enter this trail.
 The wooden plank steep staircases are along this trail.
 You could park your bicycle at the Taroko National Park Headquarters visitor center parking lot.

-Bus:The trailhead of the Xiaozhuilu Trail is inside the Shakadang Tunnel (10 minutes walk from the Taroko National Park Visitor Center).
+Bus:The Xiaozhuilu Trail trailhead is inside the Shakadang Tunnel on the left from the Taroko visitor center.
+(10 minutes on foot from the Taroko National Park HQ Visitor Center).

 Driving:Walking from Taroko National Park Headquarters about 100 m and going straight on the first fork, then follow up the Shakadang tunnel on the left of pedestrian path about 330 meter westwards turn left on the fist (east) ventilation exit, you will see the trailhead of the Xiaozhuilu Trail.
 This trail west end is connecting the Shakadang trail under the Shakadang bridge.